 5. Deposit not protected

 Form N5B is the accelerated possession claim form for Section 21 notices.
-It avoids a full hearing in most cases, making it significantly faster than Section 8.
+It avoids a full hearing in most cases, which made it significantly faster than Section 8.

 - The original Section 21 notice with date of service

-- Evidence of service (certificate of service, tracked postage, email/text confirmation from tenant)
+- Evidence of service (certificate of service, tracked postage, email or text confirmation from the tenant)

 - Copy of the tenancy agreement